axoflow/axosyslog/CONTRIBUTING.md

-# Contributing to syslog-ng
+# Contributing to AxoSyslog

-syslog-ng is developed as a community project, and relies on volunteers to produce syslog-ng.
+AxoSyslog is developed as a community project, and relies on volunteers to produce AxoSyslog.
 Reporting bugs, testing changes, writing code, or simply providing feedback are all important contributions.
 This guide provides guidelines to make contributing easier.